vguardbc/vguardbft/README.md

 Below shows an example of running a V-Guard instance with a booth size of 4 with 6 initial available connections.
 The quorum size of booths (of size 4) is 3, and threshold is set to 2, as the proposer is always included.

-    // We assume the folder containing the downloaded code is called "vguard"
+    // We assume the folder containing the downloaded code is called "vguardbft"
     // First move the key generator outside of the V-Guard package. mv -r keyGen ../